PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Constraining the PNG bias parameters for mass-selected halos

 \subsection{p as a function of mass}

-Since we know the input value of \fnl, we can use the deviations of our measurements from that value to find how far is the assumption $p=1$ is from the $p$ measured for the simulation haloes.
+Since we know the input value of \fnl, we can use the deviations of our measurements from that value to find how far the assumption $p=1$ is from the $p$ measured for the simulation halos.

-We fix the value of \fnl, and derive \bp from the previous constraints on $b_\phi f_{\rm NL}$ we got in \autoref{sec:bphifnl_vs_b1}.
-Then, $p$ is computed using \autoref{eq:bphi_p}.
-We also checked that we get the same results by fitting $p$ directly and fixing \fnl to its input value, in a similar way as done in \autoref{sec:fnl_vs_m}.
+We fix the value of \fnl and derive \bp from the previous constraints on $b_\phi f_{\rm NL}$ we obtained in Section \ref{sec:bphifnl_vs_b1}.
+We then compute $p$ using \autoref{eq:bphi_p}.
+We have also checked that we get the same results by fitting $p$ directly and fixing \fnl to its input value in a similar way as done in Section \ref{sec:fnl_vs_m}.

-The results are shown in \autoref{fig:7_p_vs_m}, where we compare the different methods of estimating the variance of the power spectrum and reducing the noise introduced in \autoref{sec:sigma_defs}.

-We find that our methodology is consistent as we recover the same results regardless of the method used for estimating the variance of the power spectrum or using or not the \textit{matching} technique.